zzzssswwwzsw/custom_Gobang/README.md

-# custom_backgammon
+# custom_Gobang

-**Implement custom backgammon in C, which includes the ability to customize the board size, customize single or double matches, and customize the number of winning pieces**
+**Implement custom Gobang in C, which includes the ability to customize the board size, customize single or double matches, and customize the number of winning pieces**

 - ### Source file composition